nautobot/nautobot-app-version-control/README.md

 ### Start the Local environment with a sample database

 This is a good option for those who want to quickly spin up a working instance of Nautobot running the Version Control app.
-The steps below will create a Nautobot instance running the Version Control app and install sample data to experiment with.
+The steps below will create a Nautobot instance running Version Control and install sample data to experiment with.

 ```
 invoke migrate